-Kontsevich Graphs.
-In fact, Kontsevich was also interested in computing Laplace transforms of various observables, by Laplace transformation over the perimeters.
-Taking the Laplace transform with respect to perimeters reformulates the problem in terms of the dual graphs.
-Since vertices of a Strebel graph are generically trivalent, its dual-that we shall call a "Kontsevich graph"-is a triangulation of the surface, whose vertices z_i are the center of faces of the Strebel graph.
+In fact Kontsevich was also interested in computing Laplace transforms of various observables, by Laplace transformation over the perimeters.
+The Laplace transform with respect to perimeters, reformulates the problem in terms of the dual graphs.
+Since vertices of a Strebel graph are generically trivalent, its dual -that we shall call a "Kontsevich graph" - is a triangulation of the surface, whose vertices z_i are the center of faces of the Strebel graph.
 Instead of carrying edge lengths, Kontsevich graphs carry a variable λ_i at each vertex, and the positions z_i of the vertices on the Riemann surface.

-FIGURE 1.
-Sample of Strebel Graph with $L_f = 1$: the figure shows a sample from a Strebel graph.
-All the vertices are trivalent, and a positive real number is associated with each edge.
-Summing over the lengths of a face yields $L_f = 1$ where $c_1(T{z_i}^)$ is a 2-form, the Chern class of the cotangent bundle $T{z_i}^$ at the i^{th} marked point z_i , and g is the genus of the surface.
-We shall specialize to the planar case g = 0.
+Kontsevich studied the set of Strebel graphs with $|\mathcal{F}| = N + 3$ vertices, equipped with the Chern-class measure where $c_1(T{z_i}^)$ is a 2-form, the Chern class of the cotangent bundle $T{z_i}^$ at the ith marked point z_i , and g is the genus of the surface (we shall specialize to the planar case g = 0).